crcn/beanpoll.js/README.md

-Brazil Nut - Super scale your node.js apps
+Beanpole - Super scale your node.js apps
 ==========================================

-Brazil Nut distributes your application into "pods" (modules) which can run in-app, in the browser, or on another server.
+Beanpole distributes your application into "beans" (modules) which can run in-app, in the browser, or on another server.
 Think of it like building an application with plugins across platforms.

 What are some benefits?
 ----------------------

-- Makes your code more asyncronous, and keeps pods decoupled.
+- Makes your code more asyncronous, and keeps beans decoupled.
-- Pods are completely bindable, even ones across networks.
+- beans are completely bindable, even ones across networks.
 If one pod is to make a particular "pull", say "get/file", that same pod can easily bind to it, so it receives any "push" to "get/file" if anything changes.
-- Communication between pods in-app, and across multiple platforms is universal.
-Brazil Nut does *not* care if a push / pull request comes from within the app, or from a different platform.
+- Communication between beans in-app, and across multiple platforms is universal.
+Beanpole does *not* care if a push / pull request comes from within the app, or from a different platform.
 Heck, you could even create a pod which makes your app visible via an HTTP api, or WebSockets.

 What are some features?
 -----------------------